 Sources are considered primary, secondary, or tertiary depending on the originality of the information presented and their proximity or how close they are to the source of information.

-One way to verify if a journal is peer reviewed is to:
+One way to verify that a journal is peer reviewed is to use the Ulrich database:

 a.
 Go to the AHSL home page (ahsl.arizona.edu) and click on the Databases tab above the search box.